 What are some of the key requirements for dispensing methadone that you should know about?

 - The pharmacy should notify the OCP when dispensing methadone.
 It is the responsibility of the pharmacist to ensure that the College is notified within 7 days that they are dispensing methadone.

 - The treatment and dispensing policy of OCP should be followed strictly.
 This means that pharmacists/physicians will be responsible for ensuring that there is adequate collaboration or communication between the pharmacist and the physician.
 Health Canada will be informed by the physician to ensure that there is a current and valid exemption.
 The exemptions for methadone treatment and chronic pain treatment are separate.

-- All staff member should be adequately trained based on existing requirements.
-Prevailing policy is that the DM should be adequately trained in the first 6 months of the methadone treatment practice.
-There should also be at least one pharmacist employed as a staff within one year.
+- All staff members should be adequately trained based on existing requirements.
+The prevailing policy is that the DM should be adequately trained in the first 6 months of the methadone treatment practice.
+There should also be at least one pharmacist employed as staff within one year.
 The trainings of the pharmacists should be updated every 5 years at the very least.

 To be able to prescribe methadone the exemption of the physician should be in accordance with section 56 of the Controlled Drugs and Substances Act.
 The College is mandated not only to oversee the program, but also ensure that its quality is improved and that methadone maintenance treatment remains accessible in Ontario.

 The profile of the treatment program has been enhanced using outreach activities and through the recruitment of physicians qualified to prescribe methadone as an opioid dependence treatment drug.

 Towards Recovery Clinics should be able to provide you with more information on methadone treatment requirements.
 Give them a call today.